Azure-Samples/azure-search-rest-samples/Debug-sessions/README.md

 1. Clone or download this sample repository.

-1. Open `debug-sessions-tutorial.rest` in Visual Studio Code.
+1. Open `debug-sessions.rest` in Visual Studio Code.
 For help with setting up Visual Studio Code, see [Quickstart: Full-text search using REST](https://learn.microsoft.com/azure/search/search-get-started-text?tabs=keyless%2Cwindows&pivots=rest).

 1. Paste the variables you collected earlier: